-COUNTRY LIFE.
-FEBRUARY 3, 1955
+COUNTRY LIFE-FEBRUARY 3.
+1955

 left.
-But some overpainting has taken place, for William George-the splendid officer in Black Watch uniform is wearing the Waterloo Medal and also the magniis wearing the waterioo medal and also the magnificent sword presented to him by his brother officers of the 73rd after that battle.
+But some overpainting has taken place, for William George-the splendid officer in Black Watch uniform-is wearing the Waterloo Medal and also the magnificent sword presented to him by his brother officers of the 73rd after that battle.
 (Made by Osborn and Gunby, the blade damascened with gold and in a silver scabbard gorgeously enriched with military scenes, it reposes in a show case at the foot of the stairs among the family's stars and ribbons.)
-There are several other portraits of Williams for example are several other portraits of William-for example, on the staircase (Fig. 4)-but decidedly the most original, also by Devis, is that depicting him at the age of 12 (in 1794, just before he sailed with his father age of 12 (in 1794, just before he sailed with his father to India) jumping the gates of Richmond Churchyard, Yorkshire (Fig. 13).
-Why he did so is another story and so, unfortunately, must be that of his very unusual and successful war, which took him to Canada, the Cape, China, Prussia and Antwerp, when most of the British Army were in the Peninsula, but duly got him to Waterloo, where he distinguished himself and was wounded.
+There are several other portraits of William-for example, on the staircase (Fig. 4)-but decidedly the most on the staircase (Fig. 4)-but decidedly the most original, also by Devis, is that depicting him at the age of 12 (in 1794, just before he sailed with his father to India) jumping the gates of Richmond Churchyard, Yorkshire (Fig. 13).
+Why he did so is another story and so, unfortunately, must be that of his very unusual and successful war, which took him to Canada, the Cape, China, Prussia and Antwerp, when most of the Cape, China, Prussia and Antwerp, when most of the British Army were in the Peninsula, but duly got him to Waterloo, where he distinguished himself and was wounded.
 A natural athlete in his youth, he attained the rank of Lieut.-General, the Cross of Hanover, and, as had his father, Colonelcy of the 73rd (now the 2nd battalion The Black Watch), but, almost alone of his family, never governed an Indian province.
 Succeeding his father in 1829, he died in 1845.